 Our Debating Club is a beginner level program.

 The course is intended for students with minimal debating experience, and is recommended for both shy and confident students alike who are looking to cover the fundamentals of debating.
 There is also no need for students to have debating experience – there is no assumed knowledge for the Debating Club program.

-Students who have completed our Debating Hawks holiday programs, or Debating Parrots or Debating Pelicans term programs – should progress straight to our Experienced Debating (holiday) or Practice Debates (term) program.
-However, students who have just done our Debating Hummingbirds or Foundations of Debating or public speaking programs are recommended to learn the fundamentals in Debating Club program.
+Students who have completed our Debating Hawks holiday programs (or our Debating Parrots or Debating Pelicans term programs) should progress straight to our Practice Debates term program.
+However, students who have just done our Debating Hummingbirds, Foundations of Debating or Foundations of Public Speaking programs are recommended to learn the fundamentals in Debating Club program.

 If your child has some formal debating coaching and you’re not sure whether the Debating Club or Practice Debates program would suit them best, please get in touch and we’d be more than happy to discuss which is best for your child!

 Over the course of the term, students will have the opportunity to: